 KANSAS CITY, Mo., Oct.
-11.-The appeal case of Elmer C. Sattley, the convicted cashier of the Kansas City Safe Deposit and Savings bank, was to have come up before the supreme court of Jefferson City to-day, but the attorneys for the defense have asked for a continuance owing to the illness of John O'Grady, senior member of the counsel, and that the case be placed at the foot of the docket.
+14.-The appeal case of Elmer C. Sattley, the convicted cashier of the Kansas City Safe have appealed to all sections upon the Deposit and Savings bank, was to questions which affect the standing of have come up before the supreme placed at the foot of the docket.
 If this is done the case will not be heard for fifteen days at least.

 Pulitzer Opens War on Jones.
 NEW YORK, Oct.
-14 .- As a result of the injunction obtained by Editor Charles H. Jones of the St. Louis Post-Dispatch, Joseph Pulitzer, owner of the World and of five-sixths of the Post-Dispatch stock, ordered Thursday night the severance of all relations between the two papers.
-Here after, so long as Jones in in control, no World news or feature will be al lowed in the Post-Dispatch.
+14.-As a result of the injunction obtained by Editor Independent Free Silver Resubmission | Charles H. Jones of the St. Louis Postticket, has addressed a formal letter Dispatch, Joseph Pulitzer, owner of of acceptance to Colonel W. P. Tom- the World and of five-sixths of the linson, Oscar Bischoff, L. T. Yount Post-Dispatch stock, ordered Thursday night the severance of all relations between the two papers.
+Hereno World news or feature will be al lowed in the Post-Dispatch.

 A Feeling of "Unqualified Regret."
 LONDON, Oct.
-14.-The Chronicle says this morning on the subject of the pamphlet history of his diplomatic experience in the United States, issued by Lord Sackville, former min-ister at Washington: "The feeling ex-isting with reference to the appearance of the Sackville pamphiet is one of unqualified regret.
+14 .- The Chronicle says this morning on the subject of the pamphlet history of his diplomatic experience in the United States, ance of the Sackville pamphlet is one of unqualified regret.
 This finds its sirongest expression, perhaps, diplomatic circles."

+The Everest, Kan., Bank Fails.
 TOPEKA, Kan., Oct.
-14.-State Bank Commissioner Bradenthal was to-day notified of the failure of the State bank of Everest in Brown county and will go there to take possession. officers are: John Lyons, president, and N. F. Hess cashier.
+14.-State Bank Commissioner Briedenthal was to-day notified of the failure of the State explained accident at the Cleveland | bank of Everest in Brown county and rolling mills at 9 o'clock last night. will go there to take possession.
+The officers are: John Lyons, president, and N. F. Hess cashier.
 The July statement showed a capital stock of \$11,000, deposits \$29,067.85, cash assets